-Little Owl Community School blog is written and managed by Sara Zacuto, who is a teacher and parent advocate serving the families of Little Owl Preschool in Long Beach, California.
+The Little Owl School Blog is written and managed by the educators and staff serving the families of Little Owl School in Long Beach, California.

-We strive to be a place of wellbeing for children, families, our team of educators and the community at large…a place that perpetuates positive social change and a resource for our peers in early childhood education.
+We strive to provide a place of well-being for children, families, our teachers and staff and to serve as a resource for our peers as we work for positive social change in education.

 - These are the values that guide us.

 - We value mindful consideration of each other and the environment.

 - We value each person’s presence, feelings, and unique voice.